polterguy/rosetta/README.md

 Rosetta is a small, portable, and simple web server, aiming at being able to make anything with a network card, into a potential web server.
 You can run Rosetta in two different modes, *"thread-pool"* and *"single-thread"*.
-The latter could probably turn your wrist watch into a web server, if you tried a little bit.
-The former, scales upwards, to supercomputers, with thousands of CPUs, if you want it to.
+The latter could probably turn your wrist watch into a web server, if you tried.
+The former, scales upwards, to supercomputers, with thousands of CPUs.

 ## Features